jerryjiahaha/ASISDKDemo/TUTORIAL.md

 If you want to manual focus.
 Just use ASICAP under ~/ASICAP.
 It is recommended to invoke `sudo systemctl stop auto_expo` before starting ASICAP, and MUST remember close ASICAP and then `sudo systemctl start auto_expo` when manual focus finished.

 MUST remember close ASICAP when manual focus finished.

 MUST remember call `sudo systemctl start auto_expo` after focus.

+OR JUST REBOOT THE SYSTEM after manual focus.

+## Check Camera USB

+Call `lsusb`, you will see something like `ID 03c3:071b`, this is camera usb id.
+You should see two matched lines (for we have two camera).

+## Check Storage mount

+Call `df -h` you will see `/data1` to `/data4` are mounted.

 ## Timer and Services
 (NOTE These timers and services are **Auto started** at system booting time, already configured)